 Of course during extremely hot weather a well air conditioned room would be best.
 But if that’s not possible ensure your loved one spends as much time as they can in the coolest location available.
 Can they go to the library, mall or senor center for a few hours?
-Even sitting in the shade with a breeze is often a better alternative than staying indoors.
+If that is not possible, or the buildings are closed, even sitting in the shade with a breeze is often a better alternative than staying indoors without air conditioning.
 Also, remember that heat rises, so sleeping on the lowest floor available may help.
 Seniors with air conditioners who are reluctant to use them due to cost should know there are New Jersey utility assistance programs available to help like the Low Income Home Energy Assistance Program.

 2. Know the signs of heatstroke

 Your loved one may slowly begin to show signs of the heat affecting their health, or it could be sudden.
 While taking precautions to prevent the heat from affecting your loved one, also keep an eye on their behavior, outward appearance and their temperature.
 Is their heart racing?
 Have they fainted?
 Become familiar with all of the signs of heatstroke and remember that people may be affected differently.
 Get them immediate medical attention if you suspect heatstroke or heat exhaustion.

 Make sure your loved one is drinking plenty of fluids.
 If possible, verify that the color of their urine indicates they are staying hydrated.
 Alcohol and caffeine both make dehydration worse.
 Discuss with your loved one why it might be wise to limit intake of liquids containing these chemicals during especially hot days.
 If they take medication that makes staying hydrated more difficult, consult with their doctor so you have a plan for extreme heat.